| Corridor

 can pull over in case of a breakdown or to allow the passage of emergency

+vehicles.
 Typical measures within the villages include raised intersections

 and raised pedestrian crosswalks, tree-planted medians, small traffic